samargulies/CDN-Sync-Tool/readme.txt

 = What sort of speed improvements can I expect? =

-The page load improvements of a Content Deilvery Network (CDN) can vary however it has been seen that by implementing use of a CDN can improve the speed of the site's loading by more than 75%.
+The page load improvements of a Content Delivery Network (CDN) can vary however it has been seen that by implementing use of a CDN can improve the speed of the site's loading by more than 75%.

 = Is there anything special I need to do to have my new uploads sync to my Amazon S3? =

-No with the plugin enabled and the Content Deilvery Network (CDN) assigned as Amazon S3 /Cloudfront the uploads will happen automatically aswell as other optimizations such compression.
+No with the plugin enabled and the Content Delivery Network (CDN) assigned as Amazon S3 /Cloudfront the uploads will happen automatically as well as other optimisations such compression.

 = Is there anything special I need to do to have my new uploads sync to my CloudFiles Container? =

-No with the plugin enabled and the Content Deilvery Network (CDN) assigned as CloudFiles the uploads will happen automatically aswell as other optimizations such compression.
+No with the plugin enabled and the Content Delivery Network (CDN) assigned as CloudFiles the uploads will happen automatically as well as other optimisations such compression.

 = How long can the sync'ing process take? =

-The syncing processing time can vary depending on how mabye media files you have and if you are using SmushIt, for example if you have 100 or so files you can expect it to last a few minutes or so or for 1000+ files you can expect it to last 60+ mins.
+The syncing processing time can vary depending on how maybe media files you have and if you are using SmushIt, for example if you have 100 or so files you can expect it to last a few minutes or so or for 1000+ files you can expect it to last 60+ mins.

 = I already have some of the files in a folder synced will the plugin know to skip these? =

 Yes, there is a database table which stores the results of a file transfer which means if a file has already been synced and you haven't asked it to force uploads then it will skip the uploading to your CDN.

-= Why is Addedthe JavaScript link at the bottom of the page not HEAD? =
+= Why is the JavaScript link at the bottom of the page not HEAD? =

-Because while it's in the head some browsers will stop the rendering of the page until it's recevied.
-Since JavaScript is generally not used in the layout of the page it's prescene isn't mandatory for the page to look good.
+Because while it's in the head some browsers will stop the rendering of the page until it's received.
+Since JavaScript is generally not used in the layout of the page it's presence isn't mandatory for the page to look good.

 = Can I force the plugin to reupload files? =